defi-ventures/BlockX-chain/docs/basics/json_rpc.md

 # JSON-RPC Server

-Check the JSON-RPC methods and namespaces supported on Tokn. {synopsis}
+Check the JSON-RPC methods and namespaces supported on BlockX. {synopsis}

 ## Pre-requisite Readings